LeggoManzoni/leggomanzoni/README.md

 LeggoManzoni is a web application developed in JavaScript and Node.js.
 The project is ongoing and under development.

 # Quickstart
 You can clone this repository at the following URL https://github.com/LeggoManzoni/leggomanzoni.git or download the folder.
+The Node app.js server is activated locally at # localhost:8000 and it gets started with the command # nodemon on the terminal.

+You will need to install:
+Nodemon
+Node_modules

+The structure of the project is divided in three main parts: # views and # partials are the pages containing ejs pages of the website.
+While in # assets you can find all the information you need about the Js, the style.css and the images connected to the Quarantana edition.

+In # Quarantana and # Commenti you will find all the marked up files of the original text.